Hours of Operation:

 An on-call physician may be reached by calling the office telephone number.
 The answering service will assist you.

-Walk-In care is available daily from 8:00 AM to 8:00 PM.
 No appointments are necessary to be seen by one of our Walk-In healthcare providers.
-Holiday hours are advertised in the Press & Sun Bulletin.
+Holiday hours are advertised.
 You can contact our walk-in office by calling 607-771-7234.

 Located on Robinson Street with easy access from I-81 off Broad Ave.
 Plenty of parking with easy access to our office.
 Our facility is a street-level building which provides easy access to our patients in wheelchairs or with disabilities.

 Go to the nearest hospital emergency department if you have chest pains, difficulty breathing, serious injury or bleeding, severe pain, or are pregnant and experiencing contractions.